Somerset Family Adventures

 Stourhead

-Half Term Heroes
+Half Term Scavenger Hunt

-Come along this May half term at the historic Stableyard for a fun-filled family day out.
-Enjoy volunteer-led crafts, get active with games and challenge yourself to complete the obstacle course.
-And don’t miss out on our spotter challenge activity sheet, perfect for little explorers.
+Don’t miss out on the spotter challenge activity sheet, perfect for little explorers.
 With the garden in full bloom, it’s the perfect time to spend a day of picnicking and strolling by the lakeside.

 Stourhead National Trust